 MAC 250 Introduction to Numerical Control /4 cr. hrs./5 periods (3 lec., 2 lab)

-Prerequisites: MTH 120 and MAC 120.
+□ Prerequisite: MAC 104 or MTH 120, and MAC 120.

 Introduction to numerical control and its application to machines and manufacturing processes.
 Includes manual programming of computer numerical control machinery for contouring and point-to-point operations.